YouXuan2010/LLM-Projects/README.md

 ## Contributing

-If you're interested in contributing to any of these projects, please follow the guidelines outlined in the respective project's README.
+If you're interested in contributing to any of these projects, please contact me directly.

-## License

-Specify the license under which the projects in this repository are distributed.

 ## Contact